Looking for the best 8×8 alternative for your business? Or at least weighing your options? You’ve come to the right place.

 There’s also a lot of red tape surrounding RingCentral’s products and features.
 For example:

-• Free trials are limited to just five users and two desktop phones.
-You can’t use SMS at all.
+- Free trials are limited to just 20 lines and two desktop phones.
 Plus, all users are limited to 50 minutes of call time each

 RingCentral is one of the most expensive phone providers on this list.
 And between the red tape and confusing add-ons, an alternative to RingCentral may be a better fit.